tigawanna/mbogi/.vscode/rules.md

 type of manual safe area view addition

 - prefre the `@/` alias for most things including images in the /assets folder with `require("@/assets....)`, this is configured in the tsconfig.json file

+Movie reaalted Image should use the lace holder of  placeholder={require("@/assets/images/poster-placeholder.jpeg")